jayflo/vim-skip/README.markdown

 This plugin provides 3 other ways to skip around the current line, but this is the default.
 Of course, You do not need to start from the beginning/end of the line; the binary skipping happens relative to the cursor.
 You can also:

-1. move by thirds, fourths or any other fraction
+1. move by thirds, fourths or any other fraction (default is halves, as above)
 2. choose to ignore indenting and trailing white space
 3. skip through one end of the line to wrap to the other
 4. skip through the end of the line to wrap to the center